There are many different kinds of herbal medicines. In fact, almost every culture and country has their own plant-based remedies.

 Native American Herbal Medicine

 The theories behind Native American herbal medicine were handed down from generation to generation, but were not usually recorded for posterity.
-While there were once a great many people who understood this native science, many of the original recipes have been lost over time.
-Some basic ideas remain, though, and many of the concepts that the Native Americans introduced to westerners have influenced our modern medical science!
+A great many people once understood this native science, but many of the original recipes were lost over time.
+Some basic ideas remain, and many of the concepts that the Native Americans introduced to Westerners influenced modern medical science.

 Naturopathic doctors believe in treating the underlying cause of an illness through natural, individualized treatments.
 Known for bridging the gap between conventional and alternative treatments, naturopaths use both medical science and natural remedies to support the body's inherent healing abilities.

 Homeopaths must go through extensive education and a licensing exam before being allowed to practice in the United States.
-While in Europe it is a practice all its own, in the United States homeopathy is usually studied alongside another complementary discipline, such as naturopathy, acupuncture, or conventional Western medicine.
+In Europe, it is a practice all its own.
+In the United States, homeopathy is usually studied alongside another complementary discipline, such as naturopathy, acupuncture or conventional Western medicine.